burkfers/Hapopy-Hare/.github/CONTRIBUTING.md

-## How to contribute to Happy Hare
+## How to contribute to Hapopy Hare

 #### **Do you need help with your setup?**